AAFC-Bioinfo-AAC/template-repository/README.md

 ## Documentation

-> 👉 REQUIRED section: Provide all technical details of the project in a separate document linked here.
+> 👉 REQUIRED: Provide all technical details of the project in a separate document linked here.

 For technical details, including installation and usage instructions, please see the [User Guide](/docs/user-guide.md).